RichardL64/DCC-Ex/DCCEX_SignalFrame/Readme.md

 ...
 Example of a mutualy exclusive set of levers, representing routes, only one can be selected

-	//	Mutually exclusive goods yard routes
-	//
-	// If ANY goods lever is pulled, lock the others IF_ANY(LEVER(20), LEVER(21), LEVER(22), LEVER(23), LEVER(24))
+	IF_ANY(LEVER(20), LEVER(21), LEVER(22), LEVER(23), LEVER(24))
     IFLEVER(20) UNLOCK(20) ELSE LOCK(20) ENDIF
     IFLEVER(21) UNLOCK(21) ELSE LOCK(21) ENDIF